MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/delete-your-training-instance.md

    ![Navigate Resource groups](../../media/image%2823%29.png)

-2. From the list of resource groups, click on the resource group belonging to your Microsoft Community Training instance
+1. Select the resource group belonging to your Community Training instance rom the list.

-    >[!Note]
+    > [!NOTE]
-    >There are two types of Resource Groups - Managed Resource Group and Parent Resource Group.
+    >There are two types of Resource Groups: Managed Resource, and Parent Resource.
     >
-    >Deleting Managed Resource Group is not allowed and what you need to delete is the Parent Resource Group – which will then itself delete the managed resource group as well.
+    >Deleting a Managed Resource Group is not allowed and what you need to delete is the Parent Resource Group which will delete the managed resource group as well.
     >
     >You may identify the Parent and Managed Resource Group using below description:
     >